Best Data Security Software Platforms of 2026

 Top Features:

-• Permissions and entitlement analysis
+- Permissions and entitlement analysis with automated remediation

-• Insider risk analytics
+- Insider risk analytics and behavioral detection

 Pros: